Micronesia Mall

-Other retail chains include ABC Store, GameStop, Vitamin World, GNC, Bench, GTA, and Docomo Pacific.
+Other retail chains include ABC Store, Vitamin World, GNC, Bench, GTA, and Docomo Pacific.
 Toys "R" Us’ only location in Guam was in this mall up until the 2018 Bankruptcy, the store closed on June 27, with no prior announcement or liquidation sale.

 Fast food, restaurant and snack chains include Burger King, Panda Express, Cold Stone Creamery, Häagen-Dazs, Denny's, Great American Cookies, KFC, Pretzelmaker, Raising Cane's, Sbarro, Subway, Taco Bell, Tutti Frutti, Chatime, Coffee Beanery, Honolulu Cookie Company, Cinnabon, Pepper Lunch, Robeks, as well as Jollibee and Winchell's Donuts on the outskirts of the mall.

 History

 The Micronesia Mall opened on August 8, 1988, a date chosen by its owners for luck: The number "8" is considered a lucky number by Chinese and other Asian cultures.
 Its first store was a Sterling Department Store, which opened ahead of the rest of the mall.
-The store was later purchased by Liberty House, which was replaced by Macy's in 2001.
-A major expansion was completed in 1988, doubling the mall's size.
+The store was later purchased by Liberty House in 1994, which was replaced by Macy's in 2001.
+A major expansion was completed in 1998, doubling the mall's size.